TheD2Lab/heartrunner/README.md

 ### 1.1 Hardware Requirement
 This application requires
-- Scosche Rythum Heart rate monitor
+- Scosche Rhythm Heart Rate Monitor
-- iOS device with iOS 13+ , device has to developer mode enabled (https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device)
+- iPad with iPadOS 13+ (Developer mode must be enabled)

+To turn on developer mode: https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device

-### 1.2.
-Install the application onto ipad
+### 1.2. iPad Installation
-Installing the application onto a device requires a lightning cable connected to the device physically.
+In addition to the application hardware requirements, the installation process requires:
+- Computer with Xcode installed
+- Cable to connect iPad to the computer (ex.
+Lightning cable)

+Installation steps:
+- Open the HeartRunner application in Xcode.
+- Connect the iPad to your computer using the appropriate cable.
+- If you see a pop-up asking, “Trust This Computer?”, tap “Trust”.
+- In Xcode, select the iPad that you connected to the computer (see Figure 1).
-In Xcode, choose the device you want to install the application on to, as figure 1 shown.
+- In Xcode, click the “play” button to run the application on your iPad.
+Xcode should indicate that the build was successful.
+- On the iPad, go to Settings > General > VPN & Device Management.
+Tap on “Trust Developer Account” to allow the iPad to run the application.
+- Find the installed application on your iPad.

  ![screenshot](https://github.com/TheD2Lab/heartrunner/blob/main/xcode_choose_device.png?raw=true)

-###### Figure 1. choosing install device in xocde
+###### Figure 1.
+Choosing a target application for the build.
 <br>

 After seeing a prompt of "successfully install" from xcode, go to the iOS Device and General > VPN & Device Management > Press on  Trust developer account, as figure 2 shown.